-If you are not satisfied with the findings of the Rights Office, with the action taken (or the proposed action indicated), or if you think the Rights Office did not start, or complete, the investigation in a timely manner, you have the right to file an appeal.
-An appeal must be in writing and received by the local appeals committee within 45 days.
-Information on where to file your appeal will be given to you in the Summary Report that you receive after your complaint is investigated.
-If you want help writing your appeal, your Rights Officer/Advisor can assist you; you may also contact one of the advocacy organization listed in Section VII of this book for assistance.
+- You are not satisfied with the findings of the Rights Office - You disagree with the action taken or proposed by the provider. - You think the Rights Office did not start or finish the investigation in a timely manner.

+Your appeal must be in writing and received by the local appeals committee within 45 days from the time you receive the Summary Report.
+Information on how to file your appeal will be given to you in the Summary Report.
+If you want help writing your appeal, your Rights Officer/Advisor can assist you; you may also contact one of the advocacy organizations listed in Section VII of this book for assistance.
 Within five (5) business days after receiving your appeal, the appeals committee will review it to see if it meets the requirements, and will notify you, in writing, whether or not your appeal was accepted.
 This committee then has 25 days to review the case file provided by the Rights Office and make a decision on your appeal.
-They may ask you to provide more information.
 You will receive their written decision no later than ten days after their meeting.

-Second Level Appeal - Findings of the Rights Office
+Second Level Appeal - Findings

 If your appeal was based upon your belief that the investigative findings of the Rights Office were not consistent with the facts or relevant laws, rules, policies, or guidelines, and you are not satisfied with the decision of the local appeals committee, you have 45 more days to file a written appeal to the next level.
-This should be sent to: MDCH Level 2 Appeals, P.O.
-Box 30807 Lansing, MI 48909.
+This should be sent to: MDHHS -Level 2 Appeal, DHHS-Appeals, PO Box 30807, Lansing, MI 48909.
 Information on this process will be provided in the response from the local appeals committee.
 If you are not satisfied with the answer from the Level 2 Appeal, you may file an appeal with the Circuit Court in the county where you live (or with the Ingham County Circuit Court).
 You only have 21 days to do this and may need to hire an attorney to help you.
-Your appeal to the Circuit Court is based on the entire record of your appeal which was put together by the Second Level Appeal reviewer.
+Your appeal to the Circuit Court will be based on the entire record of your appeal which was put together by the Second Level Appeal reviewer.